rajinder-yadav/tscli/.templates/default/README.md

 _Note_: Running the test will cause a fresh build to be kicked-off.
 Once the build finishes, all the unit tests will be run.

+## Test coverage

+Test coverage is done when testing is run using `nyc`.
+The test coverage result is displayed to the console after the results of the unit tests.
+A folder called `coverage/` will be created under the project root.
+It will hold the results of the code coverage from the test run.
+Of interest to you will by the HTML report which is a nice way to see what code was covered and what code was not by the unit tests.

+To configure the test coverage, make changes to the `nyc` settings found in the file `package.json`.

 ## Static Web development

 If you want to hack around with HTML, CSS and try things out quick.
 Start the project in _web_ mode using the following command: